 Here are some of the most popular options with flow absorption rates, and their common pros and cons:

 Regular pads hold around 5ml, while overnight/super pads can contain up to 15ml of flow.

 - Safe and poses very little health risk

 Absorption levels can vary from 3ml in a small tampon to up to 12ml for a super tampon.

 - Good for use during sports or while swimming

 - Risk of Toxic Shock Syndrome

-- Chance of spillage if not done properly
+- Chance of leakage if not inserted correctly

 - Good to wear overnight